Wheel of Time writer apologises for the way one main character turned out on the show

 The writer of fantasy series Wheel of Time has apologised for the way one of the show’s main characters was adapted.

-The fantasy series based on the internationally bestselling Robert Jordan novels – some of which were co-written by Mistborn author Brandon Sanderson – chronicles an epic saga set in the fictional kingdom of Andor.
+The fantasy series based on the internationally bestselling Robert Jordan novels – some of which were co-written by Mistborn author Brandon Sanderson – chronicles an epic saga that starts out in the fictional kingdom of Andor.

 Since 2021, the books have developed a dedicated fan base, with more than 90 million copies sold worldwide, making them one of the bestselling fantasy series since Lord of the Rings.